The Association for Financial Professionals releases the largest update to the code set to date

 Real-time (or near real-time) payments (RTP) are exploding in the U.S., with the continued expansion of The Clearing House.
 The Euro Retail Payments Board (ERPB) – a strategic body tasked with fostering the integration, innovation and competitiveness of euro retail payments in the EU – defines instant payments as “electronic retail payment solutions that process payments in real time, 24 hours a day, 365 days a year, where funds are made available immediately for use by the recipient.”
 Examples of instant payments are RTP, Zelle®, and Venmo in the United States.
-The taskforce decided to adopt this term and call these emerging payment types “Instant Payments” in the AFP 2020 code set.
+The task force decided to adopt this term and call these emerging payment types “Instant Payments” in the AFP 2020 code set.

 Electronic Bill Payment and Presentment (EBPP)

 Product family 32 Internet Payment Initiation Portal was renamed to Bill Collection Services.
 This product family includes services that provide additional options for large corporations to give to their customers to pay their bills or invoices.
 This includes websites or apps to collect and process payments branded to look like the corporation’s, interactive voice response (IVR) systems, and over-the-counter merchant solutions.
-Bill pay aggregation services, such as electronic lockbox, are not included in this group as they are considered extensions of traditional lockbox services and should be coded in the newly revised product family 31 Electronic Lockbox (eLockbox) Services.
+Bill pay aggregation services, such as electronic lockbox, are not included in this group as they are considered extensions of traditional lockbox services and are now coded in the newly revised product family 31 Electronic Lockbox (eLockbox) Services.

 The 31 product family was renamed Electronic Lockbox (eLockbox) Services and includes bill pay aggregation (with or without presentment) services, otherwise known as electronic lockbox or EBIP.
 Remitters go to their online banking portals to initiate payments to the customer (biller).
 The electronic payments are then aggregated by the bank and settled in a single daily transaction.
 As online bill pay portals for consumers have advanced, the code set needed to be cleaned to remove antiquated software and presentment services to receive these consumer payments.